 Are you looking for the next step or a new challenge?
 If so, then this role may be for you.

-We are looking for an enthusiastic and motivated Senior Clinical or Forensic Psychologist with experience in Adult Mental Health Services to join our Integrated Mental Health team at HMP Stocken.
-You will be part of a wider team of Clinical Psychologists, Assistant Psychologists, Mental Health Nurses, Substance Misuse Nurses and Consultant Psychiatrists.
-We operate as an integrated team and aim to work in partnership with discipline staff and colleagues within the prison offering Trauma Informed therapeutic interventions to best support our male residents and help minimise risk and re-traumatization levels.
+We are looking for an enthusiastic and motivated Senior Clinical or Forensic Psychologist with experience in Adult Mental Health Services to join our Integrated Mental Health team at HMP The Verne and HMP Portland.
+You will be part of a wider team of Clinical Psychologists, Assistant Psychologists, Mental Health Nurses, Substance Misuse Nurses, and Consultant Psychiatrists.
+We operate as an integrated team and aim to work in partnership with discipline staff and colleagues within the prison offering Trauma-Informed therapeutic interventions to best support our male residents and help minimise risk and re-traumatization levels.

-This post has been created to support the development and delivery of a trauma-informed mental health service and expand this approach within the prison service.
+This post has been created to support the development and delivery of trauma-informed mental health services and expand this approach within the prison service.

 A bit about the job...
 What will you be doing?

-As the proposed model is psychologically and trauma informed, it is essential that the post holder has the necessary clinical skills and experience to support senior staff and the organisational skills to engage and work with other stakeholders within the complex environment of a prison.
+As the proposed model is psychologically and trauma-informed, the post holder must have the necessary clinical skills and experience to support senior staff and the organisational skills to engage and work with other stakeholders within the complex environment of a prison.

-If you are shortlisted, you will be contacted by Amelia Smith, the Internal Recruiter for this role.
+If you are shortlisted, you will be contacted by the Internal Recruiter for this role.

-Amelia will submit your CV to the National Lead Psychologist for review and then will arrange an interview for you if it’s deemed your experience is suitable for the job.
+The recruiter will submit your CV to the National Lead Psychologist for review and then will arrange an interview for you to attend if it’s deemed your experience is suitable for the job.

-Please note that this role is subject to Practice Plus Group Terms & Conditions and offers of employment are subject to references, an enhanced DBS check and prison vetting.
+Please note that offers of employment are subject to Practice Plus Group Terms & Conditions and receipt of satisfactory references, enhanced DBS check, and prison vetting.